galmalka122/Geographic-Distance-Calculator/README.md

 # Geographic Distance Calculator

-A C++ project designed to manage a database of cities and calculate geographic distances between them using various mathematical metrics. [cite_start]The application allows users to search for cities within a specific radius of a given origin and provides details on their spatial relationship[cite: 8].
+A C++ project designed to manage a database of cities and calculate geographic distances between them using various mathematical metrics.
+The application allows users to search for cities within a specific radius of a given origin and provides details on their spatial relationship.

 ## Project Structure
 The project is organized into three main directories: